dominikb1888/Covid-Analysis-in-Germany-ali-b7/README.md

 ## Features
 **Interactive German Map**: Navigate through a detailed map of Germany to view COVID-19 statistics by region.
 **State-Level Data Visualization**: Explore various graphs showing the impact of COVID-19 in each German state.
-**City-Specific Insights**: Explore data for the 60 most populated cities in Germany, understanding the local impact of the pandemic.
+**City-Specific Insights**: Explore data for the 40 most populated cities in Germany, understanding the local impact of the pandemic.

-# Key User Groups
+## Key User Groups
 ## Public Health researchers:
-Public health researcher involved in analyzing and making decisions related to COVID-19 data in Germany.

 ## Objective:
-The primary goal of this project is to empower public health policy makers and researchers with a comprehensive tool for understanding and analyzing the spread and impact of COVID-19 in Germany.
+The primary goal of this project is to empower public health researchers with a comprehensive tool for understanding and analyzing the spread and impact of COVID-19 in Germany.
 By providing access to regional and city-specific data, the tool aids in the development, adjustment, and assessment of effective public health policies and strategies.
+Additionally, by identifying trends and correlations, researchers can strategically plan and implement public health interventions.

 ## Functionality:
 **Data Comparison**: Enables users to efficiently compare COVID-19 data across different regions and cities within Germany.
 This comparative analysis is vital for identifying patterns, hotspots, and anomalies in virus transmission.